Fast randomized numerical rank estimation for numerically low-rank matrices: Sketching roughly preserves singular values: for leading

 Figure \ref{fig:rankestAX} shows the results of the experiment.
 We plot the estimates for the numerical rank $\hat{r}$ that result from varying embedding dimensions $r$, and the ratio $\sigma_{\hat{r} + 1}(A)/\sigma_{\text{rank}_{\epsilon}(A) + 1}$.
 As both matrices do not have large gaps in the spectrum, the latter is an important quantity to judge the effectiveness of the rank estimator (see Section \ref{sec:whatisgoal}).
-We see that even for small values of $r$, $\sigma_{\hat{r} + 1}(A)$ is very close to $\sigma_{\text{rank}_{\epsilon}(A) + 1}$ and $\epsilon$ and well within the acceptable range described in Section 1.
+We see that even for small values of $r$ and when using an HRTT or Gaussian embedding, $\sigma_{\hat{r} + 1}(A)$ is very close to $\sigma_{\text{rank}_{\epsilon}(A) + 1}$ and $\epsilon$ and well within the acceptable range described in Section 1.
+Additionally, we see that SRTT matrices perform less than optimal for this pathological example of a diagonal matrix.